 HbbTV has published the OpApp specification as a publicly available ETSI standard [2].
-HbbTV has ordered a test suite for devices with more than 300 tests already delivered and being reviewed.
-In 2019, HbbTV aims to make complete certification tests available as part of the HbbTV test suite.
+HbbTV has ordered a test suite for devices with more than 300 tests already delivered.
+The review process within HbbTV is underway and as a result of this, the first tests have been approved and executed in a test event.
+In 2020, HbbTV aims to make available the complete set of OpApp certification tests as part of the HbbTV test suite, with the first HbbTV OpApp tests already available for conformance verification.

-Several operators have already demonstrated proof-of-concept OpApps.
-Others are about to launch their first commercial deployment in close collaboration with TV and STB manufacturers and solution providers that are implementing the HbbTV OpApp Specification in their software stacks.
+In 2019 the first commercial OpApp was launched on a TV set, after several operators had already demonstrated proof-of-concept OpApps.
+Others are planning commercial deployment in close collaboration with TV and STB manufacturers and solution providers that are implementing the HbbTV OpApp Specification in their software stacks.

-Now that the HbbTV OpApp standard has been published, operators and vendors alike are looking to exploit the aforementioned benefits of using OpApps.
+With the HbbTV OpApp standard becoming established in the market, operators and vendors alike are looking to exploit the aforementioned benefits of using OpApps.
 Following are some of the use cases already investigated by them.